 Once in possession of valid credentials, the attacker can connect to your VPN as a legitimate user, gain full access to your network, and steal information or cause other types of damage.

-How two-factor authentication secures your VPN network
+How two-factor authentication secures VPN connections

-Two-factor authentication (2FA) prevents hackers from accessing your network using compromised credentials.
+2FA prevents hackers from accessing your network using compromised credentials.
 2FA requires users to validate their identity by presenting a second security factor in addition to their password.
 When connecting to a corporate network, users must first enter their Active Directory credentials, followed by a time-based one-time password (OTP) or HMAC.
 This OTP (a digital code) is displayed on something that a user “owns”, such as a specialized smartphone application called an authenticator or a programmable hardware token such as Token2 or YubiKey.

 One of the key ideas behind 2FA is that it is extremely difficult to impersonate a user without having access to this second factor.
 This means that even if hackers manage to steal all of your employees’ usernames and passwords, they still won’t be able to access your VPN because they don’t have the 2FA code.